WHAT WE DO

 The Dhirubhai Ambani Scholarship has enabled students to pursue higher studies in streams such as engineering, medicine, law, pharmacy, science, business management and other social sciences.
 A large number of Dhirubhai Ambani Scholars have pursued further higher education from premier institutes in India and abroad, for e.g. IIT, IIM, Stanford University etc. Almost half of the Dhirubhai Ambani Scholars are girls.
 The scholarship unleashes the potential of the youth of India to grow into leaders in their respective fields.

-More than 11,000 meritorious students, including over 2,400 specially-abled students have been awarded scholarships under the Dhirubhai Ambani Scholarship Programme pan India.
+More than 11,000 meritorious students, 20 percent of whom are specially-abled, have been awarded scholarships under the Dhirubhai Ambani Scholarship Programme in India.
 The scholarship programme plays a key role in building confidence and motivating students to excel in their lives.

 Currently the programme reaches out to all States and Union Territories of India both in rural and urban areas.
 The scholarships are awarded to meritorious students who demonstrate need for financial support and to differently abled meritorious students under a separate category.
 These young scholarship recipients represent the ‘hope, optimism and potential’ of Future India.